 Where to place a subwoofer?

-Since low frequency sound waves travel omni-directional and are not as sensitive to placement as tweaters, you can feel free to place a subwoofer in a convenient location of your choosing.
-Try a few places and see if you notice more or less nodes in you listening position.
+Since low-frequency sound waves travel omnidirectional and are not as sensitive to placement as tweeters, you can feel free to place a subwoofer in a convenient location of your choosing.
+Try a few places and see if you notice more or fewer nodes in you listening position.

 Now that you’ve got the best room location scoped out, you need to set up your speakers properly to provide the most accurate listening experience.